 Life During the Revolution

 The war disrupted daily life.
-Food shortages and inflation were common.
-Women managed farms and businesses, some even fighting alongside men.
+Food shortages and unrest were widely observed.
+Women managed farms and businesses and even fought alongside some men.

 African Americans and Native Americans